 Ray was a passionate, loving man.
 He cared deeply about the youth programs held in church and kids who couldn’t pay to play.
 He desired to support them in any way he could, whether that be; financially or spiritually.

 Lastly, Ray’s biggest goal was to bring awareness to brain tumors and further research in the medical fields.
 Our proceeds will be donated and used to further his request for The Ray of Hope Foundation.

 Our number one goal for this foundation is to honor the life of Raymond Wene.
-We will be supporting local youth faith-based programs, community youth sports, nurses education, and cancer research at The Jewish Hospital Brain Tumor Center.
+We will be supporting patients and families walking their own brain tumor battles, as well as nurses education, and research at The Jewish Hospital Brain Tumor Center.

 Send a Message